BR4VE/file-sharing-app/README.md

 ### What could have been done more?

 - Implementing a State Provider (Redux with Hooks, When app grows)
+- Performance optimizations with React.Memo, React.lazy (and Suspense)
+- Error Handling with Error Boundaries

 ## Questions & Feedback